LeslieDancey/FME_Desktop_Advanced/null_attributes.md

 **Setting a Null Value**

 The usual way to set an attribute value is with the AttributeCreator, and this has an option in its drop-down menu to set a value to null:

+When you set an attribute to null, and send it to a Writer, then what happens depends upon the data format.

+If the format supports nulls – and the Writer has been updated to support them too – then the destination dataset will contain null attribute values.

+If the format doesn’t support nulls, then FME will automatically convert the data to the closest representation that is supported.

+**Bulk Null Updates**

+The way to handle bulk updates of attributes is with the NullAttributeMapper transformer.

+The NullAttributeMapper transformer allows the author to check values for any or all attributes on a feature, and convert them in bulk to or from null.

+For example, here the author is checking for all attributes that are either missing or empty, and converting them to nulls: